-Lawyers who regularly handle car accident cases are not always qualified to handle truck accident case against UPS.
-There are so many more weapons to determining how the accident occurred that required specialized knowledge of these cases.
-There are certain accident-related data may be stored.
-These vehicle are equipped with modern electronic information that can give you information on speed, airbag deployment, braking and a host of other data points to help ascertain whether UPS was at fault for the crash.
+Personal injury attorneys who regularly handle car accident cases are not always qualified to handle truck accident case against UPS.
+In large truck accidents there are so many more weapons to determining how the accident occurred that specialized knowledge is often required when handling these cases.
+Commercial trucking companies like UPS collect accident-related data that may be stored and accessible.
+UPS vehicles are equipped with modern electronic information that can give you information on speed, airbag deployment, braking and a host of other data points at the time of the accident to help ascertain whether UPS was at fault for the crash and prove negligence.
 There are also scores of state and federal regulations that might be relevant.
-There is an absolute arsenal of tools to help victims if you know where they are and how to use them.Sample Settlements and Verdicts Against UPS
+There is an absolute arsenal of tools to help truck accident lawyers establish negligence if if they know where they are and how to use them.Sample Settlements and Verdicts Against UPS

-Our website has a number of tools to help victims understand the potential ranges of settlement value of their claim.
+Our website has a number of tools to help victims and personal injury attorneys understand the potential ranges of settlement value of their claim.
 We look at the settlement value for the type of accident or, even more telling, the type of injury.

 - 2019, New Jersey: $2,075,000 Settlement.
 The plaintiff's attorney files a lawsuit contending that a UPS driver negligently double parked on the roadway containing one lane in each direction.
 As a result, another driver -- and co-defendant -- crosses over into the on-coming lane and hits him head-on.
 In a case like this, the plaintiff's attorney is going to focus on UPS because they have the deeper pocket to pay a settlement or judgment.
 The injuries are significant -- a closed head injury and a diffuse axonal injury.
 The plaintiff maintained that he will permanently suffer extensive cognitive deficits and a personality change.
 The plaintiff also contended that he suffered a lumbar herniation that will cause permanent symptoms.
 The case settled prior to trial for $2,075,000, including $2,000,000 from the delivery service, the $50,000 policy of the defendant driver and $25,000 from the plaintiff's UIM carrier.